Jay-o-Way/Learning-this/README.md

 # Learning
-Personal repo to learn from
+Personal repo to learn from.
+To do:
+- [ ] Investigate Projects
+- [ ] Create labels